Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/data/recipes.md

     // Recipes
     ObjectManager.Instance.RegisterRecipe(new RecipeConfig()
     {
+        // Name of the recipe (defaults to "Recipe_YourItem") Name = "Recipe_TestPrefab",

         // Name of the prefab for the crafted item Item = "TestPrefab",

-        // Name of the prefab for the crafting station we wish to use CraftingStation = "forge",
+        // Name of the prefab for the crafting station we wish to use
+        // Can set this to null or leave out if you want your recipe to be craftable in your inventory CraftingStation = "forge",

         // List of requirements to craft your item